SoaringMoon/WaifuNetwork/Archive/Threads/Aoki Lapis Model Robot Fairy.md

 I tested some circuits like seen in #2 but other than that not much has happened with this project for a while for a number of reasons, but I'll report progress when able

 # 4
->/hover/ BO here, I just found out this board's on here, I see you have the first part of my thread

 Hi /hover/ welcome back, I'm glad you found us again.
 Thanks for the archive pics, etc. I'll eventually restore the rest of the thread, this OP was originally just a placeholder (as with all the threads here).
 I probably have everything but the pdfs and webms if any were in your thread.

 BTW, we owe you a debt of gratitude OP.
 You really established the _Fairybot_ class of robowaifu for everyone, so thanks.
 These will be very important in the future when this tech really takes off.